jameslawler/notes/docs/portuguese/verbs/todo/passar.md

 ## Writing Prompts

-1. Dê instruções sobre como você vai de casa até uma loja local.
+1. Dê instruções sobre como você vai de casa até uma loja perto de sua casa.
 Give directions for how you go from home to a local shop.
-2. O que você gosta de passar seu tempo fazendo?
+2. O que você gosta de passar o seu tempo?
 What do you enjoy spending your time doing?
 3. Quando foi a última vez que você passou por um parque?
 When was the last time you went through a park?